Drake’s 100% online Master of Public Administration curriculum consists of 30-36* credit hours to be completed in the following areas:

 MPA 228: Resource Development & Program Performance – 3 Credit Hours

 An examination of the purpose, strategies, and essential techniques associated with resources development in public service organizations.
 Successful grant writing, philanthropy/fundraising, and the role of intersectoral collaboration will be addressed.
 A study of program performance and evaluation tools, both quantitative and qualitative, is emphasized enabling the evaluation and determination of societal needs and measurable outcomes associated with public and nonprofit programs.
-Prereq: Consent of the Assistant Dean, Graduate Programs, College of Business and Public Administration.
+Prereq: Consent of the Assistant Dean, Graduate Programs, Zimpleman College of Business.

-MPA 260: Applying Innovative Solutions to Current Problems (Capstone) – 3 Credit Hours
+MPA 260: Capstone Experience – 3 Credit Hours